Microsoft-community/Community-website/wiki/reinstalling-microsoft-store.md

     <img src="img/reinstalling-microsoft-store/microsoftstore.png" style="width:500px">

-> If you can't find Microsoft Store here, you wll have to reinstall Microsoft Store completely.
+> If you can't find Microsoft Store here, you will have to reinstall Microsoft Store completely.
 Follow Method 2 to reinstall Microsoft Store

 4. Scroll down and click the reset button.
 Then wait for a check mark to appear.

     <img src="img/reinstalling-microsoft-store/resetmicrosoftstore.png" style="width:500px">

 ### Method 2: Resetting Microsoft Store through WSReset

+> The WSReset function is outdated and may not function correctly.
+If Method 1 of resetting Microsoft Store cache doesn't work, try reinstalling Microsoft Store.
+This method is still available.

 1. Open the Run dialog.
 You can do this by searching for it in the start menu, or by pressing <kbd>Win</kbd> + <kbd>R</kbd>.